-The skies are sunny and hot weather is here, which can mean only one thing: The season for summer drinks is upon us.
+The skies are sunny and hot weather is here, which can mean only one thing: patio drinks!

-From happy-hour pints to leisurely nightcaps, patio season is in full effect.
-On the street, in the back or on the roof — soak in the season by sitting down for a cold one on a hot summer night (or day, we don't judge).
-Check out our guide to the best boozy things to do outside in Toronto's east end.
+From happy-hour pints to quiet nightcaps, on the street, in the back or on the roof — soak in the season by sitting down for a cold one on a hot summer eve (or day, we don't judge).
+Check out our guide to the best spots to booze outdoors in Toronto's east end.

 The patio at Eastside Social feels like an outdoor living room with wood-on-wood fence and seating and an outdoor fireplace to complete the look.
 The cozy spot, tucked away at the back of the space, is a chill patio for one-on-one face time over a plate of oysters and a cold pint.

 The patio facing Queen Street is arguably the best in the east end, an inviting outdoor terrace complete with white-picket fence and blooming flower boxe.
 This is Leslieville's quintessential street patio for post-work hangs right through to late-night shenanigans.